Christopher Walsh

 Teaching

-Social Informatics (Teaching Assistant, Fall 2022 & Spring 2023)
+04:547:200 Social Informatics (Instructor of Record, Fall 2023.
+Teaching Assistant, Fall 2022 & Spring 2023)

 This course provides a survey of the key social issues related to information technology development, decision-making and use.
 Its focus is on the critical analysis of social, cultural, philosophical, ethical, legal, public policy and economic issues relating to information technologies, and how these interactions shape workplace decisions and technology use.

-A required course in the Information Technology and Informatics major at Rutgers University-New Brunswick School of Communication and Information
+A required course in the Information Technology and Informatics major at Rutgers University-New Brunswick School of Communication and Information.

 Additional Experience